See if you qualify for free egg freezing.

 In addition to the above, there are several factors that, unfortunately, would disqualify you from our Split program (and in many cases, per ASRM and/or FDA guidance, egg donation in general).
 These include if you:

-- Have Indigenous American ancestry and are associated with a tribe—this is due to the Indian Welfare Act
+• Have Indigenous American ancestry and are registered with a tribe—this is due to the Indian Welfare Act.
+If you are able to receive an official letter with written permission from your tribe, you may be approved.

 The net net

-We know this sounds like a lot, but these disqualifiers are in place to respect the health and wellbeing of our Split members and intended parents.
+We know this sounds like a lot, but these disqualifiers are in place to respect the health and wellbeing of our donors,intended parents, and donor-conceived children.
 If you have any questions about Split—including the factors outlined here—don’t hesitate to connect with us.

-You have tons to offer, and whether you qualify for the Split program is in no way reflective of your value.
+You have tons to offer, and whether you qualify as an egg donor is in no way reflective of your value.
 The most important thing is that you feel one hundred percent comfortable in any decision you make.
 This is a big one, and we’re with you every step of the way.

 Click here to learn more about Cofertility's programs and see if you qualify.